Publication Date: Wednesday September 16, 1998

 HOT AND SPICY FOOD

-Jing Jing, the Chinese restaurant where eyes have been known to water just upon entering the establishment, is still sizzling for the third year in a row.
+Our readers say that if you are looking for hot and spicy food, the place to go is Jing Jing.
+And this is not the first time they've said this.
+This Chinese restaurant, where eyes have been known to water just upon entering the establishment, is still sizzling for the fourth year in a row.
 One has to wonder, after a bowl of their hot and sour soup, why they even bother with the "sour" in the name.
 The orange peel chicken is another fiery favorite here.
 Keep the water close at hand, bring something to mop that brow, and settle in for some of the spiciest culinary sensations this side of the Szechwan province.
 Don't worry--if you're not a chili aficionado, there are plenty of mild alternatives here.
-Jing Jing easily won the Hot and Spicy category this year with 50 votes.
-The Mango Cafe came in second, and Left at Albequerque and Siam Garden tied for third.
+Janta's Indian cuisine came in second.

 Jing Jing, 443 Emerson St., Palo Alto, 328-6885.

-For dining al fresco, look no farther than the Empire Tap Room.
-For the third year in a row, Weekly readers have named it the Best Place for Outdoor Dining.
-The custom-made mahogany bar and the oversized booths lining the opposite wall create a convivial setup, and there are more than a dozen beers on tap, including such rarities as Anderson Valley India Pale Ale and Hubsch Marzen.
-But the real treasure of the Empire is its outdoor patio, a gracious dining room with a celestial ceiling.
+Weekly readers say that if you are looking for dining al fresco, look no farther than Empire Tap Room.
+This is the fourth year in a row that readers have named the restaurant Best Place for Outdoor Dining.
+The custom-made mahogany bar and the oversized booths lining the opposite wall create a convivial setup, and there are more than a dozen excellent beers on tap.
+But the real treasure of the Empire is its outdoor patio, a gracious dining area with a celestial ceiling.
 Well-spaced tables are covered with white linens in an atmosphere that is subdued but made friendly by a trickling fountain and rustling greenery.
 Don't worry about getting cold--outdoor heaters keep the environment cozy.
 Refreshing summer favorites include cool gazpacho, Asian chicken salad and lemon mascarpone to top things off.
 Popular year-round menu items span a broad range of California homestyle cuisine: meats from an open grill, side dishes like sauteed spinach, mashed potatoes, fries with garlic mayonnaise and roasted new potatoes, fresh fish and such appetizer staples as steamed mussels, carpaccio, grilled polenta and fried calamari.
-The Empire Tap Room was a big favorite with voters, garnering a hefty total of 70 votes.
-Il Fornaio took second place, and MacArthur Park and Nola tied for third.
+In second place is Nola's in Palo Alto.

 Empire Grill and Tap Room, 651 Emerson St., Palo Alto, 321-3030.